Since 2017

 Instructions

 1. We begin by sterilizing the containers in which we will pickle the appetizer.
 First, wash the jars in water with baking soda, then rinse them well.
-After that, sterilize them using a method convenient for us.
+After that, sterilize them by whichever method is convenient for you.
 The lids should also be sterilized or boiled.
-Wash and chop the horseradish leaf and dill.
-Peel the garlic cloves and slice them.
+Wash and chop the horseradish leaf and the dill.
+Peel the garlic and slice it into wedges.
 Wash the currant and oak leaves.
-If desired, add a piece of bitter pepper to the greens prepared for preservation.
+If you like, add a piece of bitter pepper to the greens prepared for the preserve.

 Step 1

-2. For aroma, add the sweet pepper cut into rings or just into small pieces.
+2. For aroma, add the sweet pepper cut into rings or simply into small pieces.

 Step 2

-3. Place the prepared herbs and garlic in the jar, adding the peppercorns and cloves.
+3. Place the prepared herbs and garlic in the jar, adding the peppercorns and clove buds as well.

 Step 3

 4. On the fragrant bed of greens and spices, lay out the cucumbers.
-Pre-cut their tails along with a small piece of pulp.
+First trim off their tails together with a small piece of the flesh.

 Step 4

-5. Place the cucumbers vertically in the jar in rows, placing aromatic dill umbels between them.
+5. Stand the cucumbers upright in the jar in rows, tucking aromatic dill umbels between them.
 Sprinkle a pinch of mustard seeds into each jar.
-When the container is filled with greens and cucumbers, pour boiling water from the kettle over everything.
-Cover the jar tops with sterilized lids and wrap them in a towel for 10 minutes.
+Once the jar is filled with greens and cucumbers, pour boiling water from the kettle over everything.
+Cover the jar necks with sterilized lids and wrap them in a towel for 10 minutes.
 Drain the water into a saucepan.
-Adding a few tablespoons of water, boil again.
+Add a few tablespoons of water and bring it back to the boil.
 Pour the boiling water into the jars.
-Covering them with lids and a towel, leave them to warm for another 10 minutes.
+Cover them with lids and a towel and leave to warm through for another 10 minutes.
 The third pour will be the marinade.
-For this, in the water we drained into the saucepan, add a few tablespoons of water and the salt with sugar.
-Boil everything for 3 minutes and then pour 2 tablespoons of vinegar into this marinade.
-Pour the boiling marinade into the jars.
+For this, add a few tablespoons of water to the water you drained into the saucepan, along with the salt and sugar.
+Boil everything for 3 minutes, then pour 2 tablespoons of vinegar into the marinade.
+Pour the boiling marinade, now with the vinegar, into the jars.

 Step 5